 The author of The Exorcist, William Blatty, said his book was not meant as a horror story, but as "an argument for God."
 In fact, he meant it to be "an apostolic work, to help people in their faith.
 Because I thoroughly believed in the authenticity and validity of that particular event."

-Here is the good news.
-It is hard to believe in the devil

-without believing in God, so perhaps the uptick in Americans believing in the devil will draw them closer to God this Christmas season.
-Let's pray they do, and pray also for those afflicted by demonic forces.
+There is some good news here.
+It is hard to believe in the devil without believing in God, so perhaps the uptick in Americans believing in the devil will draw them closer to God.